centralhardware/centralhardware/README.md

 my blog: https://t.me/centralhardwaretraveling

-### Hi, my name is Fedechkin Alexey is also centralhardware
+### Hi, my name is Fedechkin Alexey aka centralhardware
 Currently, I am java dev at haulmont. for a while ruby backend dev. mostly I am programming in java. sometimes python, not from a good life

 about programming